djacobs7/lingomage/README.md

 * Make so it can accuratley convert a single file
 * Make it so we consistenyly list dependencies.
 * Recursively find and convert dependencies.
-* BEtter error handling for files that are too long for the prompt
+* Better error handling for files that are too long for the prompt